isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2775.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+Beaufort-Xero Digital Solutions - Package C - Subscription + Set Up + Training (B)

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Generic for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Accounting Management and Sales Management System (Part 3)

 ### Contact Information
-Web URL: https://www.xero.beaufort.sg/ <br>Contact Hotline: 88229376 <br>Contact Email: contact@beaufort.sg <br>
+2452

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.